 The short trail diversion to Indian Caves is regrettably bypassed.
 Arrival at Mirror Lake is more like ponds in a meadow as sediment has filled the original basin over many decades.

 Interpretive plaques around Mirror Lake tell of earlier days when winter ice was harvested here and loads of sand were extracted for road maintenance and valley construction.

 This appears to prevent using the footpath on the east side of Tenaya Creek to access Mirror Lake.
-In reality, the rockfall is farther upstream, so at Mirror Lake, a scramble over boulders across Tenaya Creek allows return to the valley on this less busy and substantially more beautiful route.
+In reality, the rockfall is farther upstream, so at Mirror Lake, a scramble over boulders across Tenaya Creek allows return to the valley on this less busy and substantially more beautiful and less crowded route.

 There are trails beyond the rockfall which can be accessed by unblocked trail along the west side of Tenaya Creek.
 The rockfall can likely be traversed but Park's initiative reduces the risk for inexperienced hikers by discouraging access.

 Back at the Mirror Lake trail-head, a shuttle bus provides efficient transportation to the Trailhead Parking area.